varunkumardev/amitmerchant1990.github.io/_posts/2020-8-11-accessing-private-methods-outside-of-class-using-reflection-php.md

 categories: [PHP]
 ---

- In PHP, The visibility of a property, a method, or a constant can be defined by prefixing the declaration using keywords `public`, `protected` or `private`.
-Here are how these modifiers work.
+ In PHP, the visibility of a property, a method, or a constant can be defined by prefixing the declaration using keywords `public`, `protected` or `private`.
+Here is how these modifiers work.

 - `public` - Class members declared public can be accessed everywhere.
 - `protected` - Class members declared protected can be accessed only within the class itself and by inheriting and parent classes.
 - `private` - Class members declared as private may only be accessed by the class that defines the member.

 Generally, the class members are declared `private` for certain reasons.
-One is to implement encapsulation which makes the class members available inside of the class only and can only be modified using getter and setter methods.
+One is to implement encapsulation which makes the class members available inside of the originating class only and can only be modified using public getter and setter methods.

 But in certain scenarios, you might want to access these private members outside of the class and there's a workaround in PHP using which you can do so.
 First, let's check how to access private methods.